Broderick Pabillo: Early life and education

 Broderick Soncuaco Pabillo was born in Victorias, Negros Occidental, on March 11, 1955, to Conrado Cordova Pabillo and Gloria Acuña Suncuaco.
-He attended primary school at St. Joseph School in Naga, Camarines Sur and secondary school at Don Bosco Juniorate in San Fernando, Pampanga.
-He obtained his bachelor of science degree in industrial education at Don Bosco College, Canlubang in 1977.
-In 1974, he entered the novitiate of the Salesians of Don Bosco of Canlubang, Calamba, Laguna.
-He made his perpetual vows on April 1, 1981.
-He obtained a bachelor's degree in theology at the University of Santo Tomas in Manila and a licentiate in sacred scripture at the Pontifical Gregorian University in Rome.
-He was ordained a priest by Cardinal Jaime Sin, Archbishop of Manila, on December 8, 1982.
+He finished his primary school at St. Joseph School in Naga, Camarines Sur in 1968 and secondary school at Don Bosco Juniorate in San Fernando, Pampanga in 1972.

+In 1974, he entered the novitiate of the Salesians of Don Bosco in Canlubang, Calamba, Laguna.
+He continued his studies with the Salesians, and received his Bachelor of Science in Industrial Education at Don Bosco College, Canlubang in 1977.
+He taught at Don Bosco Makati from 1977-1978 and at Don Bosco Canlubang in 1978-1979.
+Afterwards, he took his theological studies at the University of Santo Tomas, graduating with a Bachelor of Arts in Sacred Theology in 1982.

+While studying in UST, he made his perpetual vows on April 1, 1981, and was ordained a priest for the Salesians by Manila Archbishop Jaime Cardinal Sin on December 8, 1982.